-To coincide with River Festival Liverpool (1-2 June 2019), Gaia will be displayed inside Liverpool Cathedral from 25 May – 23 June.
-A programme of talks and events will take place underneath the artwork.
+To coincide with River Festival Liverpool (1-2 June 2019), Gaia was displayed inside Liverpool Cathedral from 25 May – 23 June.
+In just one month, over 200,000 members of the public visited the artwork breaking the cathedrals attendance records!

-Gaia will be in position for four weeks until Sunday 23 June, and a programme of events and talks will take place under the earth during its run.
-Events include: Belvedere Academy Chamber Choir, Yoga Under the Earth, Helen Sharman lectures, Live Music by Lizzie Nunnery & Vidar Norheim, Live Music – Late Warning by Andy Frizell, HMS Suarez Performance,
+Gaia was in position for four weeks and a large programme of events and talks took place under the earth during its run.
+Events include: Helen Sharman lectures, Extinction Rebellion “die in”, Belvedere Academy Chamber Choir, Yoga Under the Earth, Live Music by Lizzie Nunnery & Vidar Norheim, Live Music – Late Warning by Andy Frizell, HMS Suarez Performance,

 About the host